 The Waterfall

-While Tinker Falls, an excellent example of a hanging waterfall, is part of Labrador Hollow it was so spectacular I felt it deserved its own post.
-The waterfalls may not be as wide and robust as some of the others that we have visited, but it is still amazingly beautiful.
-The falls are in a natural amphitheater-like cavern that is wide enough to allow hikers to walk behind the falls.
-The view from behind the falls is fantastic especially when the sun hits it just right.
+Tinker Falls, a stunning example of a hanging waterfall, is part of Labrador Hollow; however, it deserves its own post due to its remarkable beauty.
+Although the waterfall may not be as wide and powerful as some others we’ve visited, it is still incredibly picturesque.
+The falls are located in a natural amphitheater-like cavern that is spacious enough for hikers to walk behind them.
+The view from behind the falls is breathtaking, especially when the sunlight hits it at just the right angle.

-I recommend wearing microspikes or yaktrax if you plan to climb up behind the waterfall, as it is very slippery and more or less solid ice.
+I recommend wearing microspikes or Yaktrax if you plan to climb up behind the waterfall in the winter, as the path is very slippery and mostly covered in solid ice.
+It’s also important to note that during our last visit, it was raining, and the steps were extremely slick.

 Ice Cleats Traction Snow Grips for Hiking and Walking